Cosmos Holidays

-Cosmos (formerly Cosmos Tours) is a UK independent tour operator providing a range of package holidays to the UK market.
+Cosmos (formerly Cosmos Tours) is a British independent tour operator providing a range of package holidays to the UK market.

 The tour operator is connected to the international Globus Travel Group, founded in 1928, which remains family owned with headquarters in Lugano, Switzerland.
 Under parent company Cosmos Tours Ltd, the tour operator offers holidays through two brands: Cosmos and Avalon Waterways.

 Cosmos Holidays was founded in 1961 as Cosmos Tours.
 It became Cosmos Holidays in 1987.
 After Globus Travel Group sold Monarch Travel Group to Greybull Capital in October 2014, Monarch stopped using Cosmos as a Monarch Group brand in 2015.
 However, in March 2017 it was announced that Cosmos Tours had regained full rights and licences to the Cosmos brand and Monarch would change its corporate name from Cosmos Holidays Limited to Monarch Holidays Limited.

-Background
+History

 Origins of Cosmos (1928–1986)

 In 1928, Antonio Mantegazza started a company specialising in coach touring called Globus Viaggi.
 The company began with a fleet of 12 coaches which operated local excursions for European tourists in Switzerland.
 By 1950, Globus Viaggi had grown to a fleet of 33 coaches and featured overnight excursions to Rome, Venice, the Dolomites and the French Riviera.
 Gradually these became regular scheduled tours and grew longer to cover more ground.
 Later that decade Globus pioneered the concept of Grand European Touring by offering first-class European tours to North Americans.

 Cosmos Tours was founded in the UK in 1961 by Sergio Mantegazza.
 The company was created to provide British customers with affordable package holidays by coach and air travel to Europe.
-Destinations included Italy, Spain, Switzerland, and Austria by motor coach from London’s Victoria station, and by flights from Southend and Lympne airports.
+Destinations included Italy, Spain, Switzerland, and Austria by motor coach from London's Victoria station, and by flights from Southend and Lympne airports.
 Although the company's main programme focused on motor coach tours, it soon increased the choice of air package holidays too.
 In 1968, the success of the company's air package holidays allowed Cosmos to form the airline Monarch Airlines.

 Throughout the 1970s and 1980s, Cosmos Tours increased its UK departure airports to include Manchester, Birmingham, Glasgow, Edinburgh and East Midlands, serving new destinations including Portugal, Yugoslavia, Greece, Malta and Tunisia, and longhaul destinations such as Florida, Thailand and Mexico.

 In 1986 Cosmos Tours became the first mainstream operator in the UK to launch a Christmas Lapland programme.